01-edu/extra-content/README.md

-# Extra-Content
-Repository for content creators

-### Welcome Extra-Content Repository of the 01 Edu System
+### Welcome to the Extra-Content Repository of the 01 Content Team

 This repository serves as a reference for the documentation on how to create and upload custom content into our platform.
 Please take into account our approach before making **Issues**